k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 The authentication is done by certifications and keys that should be applied.

-* HOST - this is the Safeguard URL, used for all API calls.
+* HOST - this is the Safeguard URL used for all API calls.
 * TIMEOUT (optional) - default is 10000 ms.

-### Interface Connection Details' Settings
+## Interface Connection Details' Settings

-In the Studio, for marking an interface's property that needs to be taken from the Secrets Management provider, you should use this pattern in its value: ${secretmanager:\<id-at-secret-manager\>}.
+For Studio to mark an interface's property needing to be taken from the Secrets Management provider, you should use the following pattern for its value:
+> ${secretmanager:\<secret-manager-id\>}.

 For example: ${secretmanager:mysql-password}.

-* Each Secret Manager service has its own pattern, usually by hierarchy (e.g., with a dot sign inside the key name); you should follow that pattern.
+* Each Secret Manager service follows a specific pattern, usually a hierarchy (e.g., with a dot sign inside the key name); you should follow this pattern.
-* The Secrets Management service can be used also for interface connection details inside environments.
-Each one of the environments and the interfaces is independent, in a way that some environments may use Secrets Management services, whereas others such as local testing, might not.
+* The Secrets Management service can also manage interface connection details in environments.
+Each environment and its interfaces are independent, so some environments, such as local testing, may use Secrets Management services, while others, such as local testing, might not.
-* You can use the *Test connection* option to validate the connection settings also when the Secrets Management service is activated.
+* When the Secrets Management service is activated, you can also use the Test connection option to validate the connection settings.
-* The following properties can be addressed to the Secrets Management provider for the DB Interface types: host, user, password.
+* The Secrets Management provider can handle the following properties: host, user, and password for the DB interface types.
 For all other interfaces, all connection details properties can be set to use the Secrets Management provider.
 * Additional notes and considerations regarding specific Secrets Management providers:

   * For CyberArk CCP, you can specify the *folder* and/or the *safe-name* parameters by using the '&' concatenating pattern, e.g., "${secretmanager:Safe=my-safe&Folder=my-folder&Object=mysql-password&AppID=}"

-     >  The AppID parameter is optional and can be added for more granularity, rather than a general AppID that can be set in the config.ini file.
+     >  The AppID parameter is optional and can be added for more granularity rather than a general AppID that can be set in the config.ini file.

   * For Safeguard, you should specify both the *asset name* and the *account name* parameters by using the '&' concatenating pattern, e.g., "${secretmanager:asset_name=OracleDB&account_name=PreProd}"

+## Using a Secret Manager in Conjunction with the System DB

+The credentials of the Fabric System Database are configured in the config.ini and are encrypted by Fabric.
+You can also use one of the integrated Secret Managers to store these.
+The following parameters of the config.ini are supported for the System Database:

+ * SYSTEM_DB_HOST
+ * SYSTEM_DB_PASSWORD
+ * SYSTEM_DB_USER

+For example, a key-value convention of “system_db.[value]” would be configured as follows when configured in the Secret Manager and used in conjunction with the System Database.
+In this example, the SYSTEM_DB_HOST key does not use a Secret Manager to host its value.

+An excerpt from the config.ini file is shown here.

+> \#\# System DB to use for Fabric internal storage (SQLITE,POSTGRESQL,CASSANDRA).
+Default: CASSANDRA
+> SYSTEM_DB_TYPE=POSTGRESQL
+> SYSTEM_DB_HOST=10.21.2.94
+> SYSTEM_DB_PASSWORD=${secretmanager:system_db.SYSTEM_DB_PASSWORD}
+> SYSTEM_DB_USER=${secretmanager:system_db.SYSTEM_DB_USER}
+> SYSTEM_DB_PORT=5432
+> SYSTEM_DB_DATABASE=test